One person dies from lung cancer every hour......

 Lung cancer is the 5th most commonly diagnosed cancer in Australia but more people die from lung cancer than any other cancer.

 The other 4 most commonly diagnosed cancers (breast, prostate, colorectal and melanoma) have benefited enormously from research and now all enjoy a median 5 year survival rate over 65%.
-But the lung cancer median survival rate is just 17%.
+But 5 years after diagnosis just 17.8% of lung cancer patients are alive (1).

 How do clinical trials help lung cancer patients?